SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/getting_started_v2_21.md

 # Getting Started using the DLRS Wizard (in versions 2.21 and after)
 ## Creating a New Lookup Rollup Summary

+(Not technically a DLRS step.
+But you must first create the field on the parent object that is going to store your rollup results.
+You will need this field to exist when creating your rollup.)

 Open the “Manage Lookup Rollup Summaries (Beta)” from the App Launcher.

 <img src="../assets/images/v2_21/dlrs_beta_v2_21_app_launcher.png" width="50%" alt="DLRS Beta from the App Launcher">